 Codes of ethics – along with codes of conduct, codes of practice, statements of values, etc. – are a ubiquitous feature of professional life.
 The aims of this project are to better understanding what useful functions these codes can have, and to find ways to help them fulfill these functions in practice.

-The project will kick of with a Codes of Ethics Day 2018 on January 26 (see below).
-This will be followed by two further events in January 2019 and January 2020.
+The project kicked off with a Codes of Ethics Day 2018 on January 26 (see below).
+This will be followed by Codes of Ethics Day 2019 on May 14, and a third and final event in the series in 2020.
 The organizers will also work with project participants in between the events.

 The organizers are Alex Barber and Sean Cordell, both philosophers at the Open University.
-If you would like to be involved, drop us an email via the contact page.
+If you would like to be involved, drop us an email via the addresses on the contact page.

 Who is it for and how will it work?

 This project is for you if any of the following hold:

 - You are wondering if your organization should have a code of ethics

 - You are producing a code of ethics from scratch